 Anthony has a passion for education and worked in the Further Education Sector for thirty five years.
 Starting as a part-time teacher he went on to become the Quality Director at Bedford College, Curriculum Director at Hammersmith and West London and later Vice Principal of a large College in Surrey.
 He has always believed that students of any age have the right to expect and receive a quality of education that is second to none.

 Anthony qualified as teacher gaining his Cert Ed in 1985 and went onto achieve his Masters Degree in Business Administration (MBA) in 2001.
 His career in teaching and educational management took him across the country from the South East to Yorkshire and Anthony continues to run his own management consultancy business in the education sector.

 Anthony lives in Northamptonshire with his wife who works in local government.

 During a successful 30-year career, David specialised in risk management within a number of well-known financial houses, ending his career with the European Bank for Reconstruction & Development.
 David has significant experience of leading business reorganisations and consistently promoted best-in class risk management, governance, policies and internal controls in complex financial institutions.
 He was frequently granted significant personal delegated authority in these institutions.

 In early 2017 David took early retirement and became involved in local education.
-David currently holds board positions with a Hertfordshire Multi-Academy Trust, and a leading independent school in Hertfordshire.
-In both institutions David also chairs and sits on various committees including Finance and Audit.
-David is currently a member of Professional Risk Management International Association (PRMIA), and a member of the Institute of Directors.
+Until recently David held board positions with a Hertfordshire Multi-Academy Trust, and a leading independent school in Hertfordshire.
+In both institutions David chaired and sat on various committees including Finance and Audit.
+David is currently a member of Professional Risk Management International Association (PRMIA), and a member of the Institute of Directors